Coy Stewart

-Tyson Coy Stewart (born June 24, 1998) is an American actor, rapper, and singer.
-He had a role in the TBS sitcom Are We There Yet? as Kevin Kingston-Persons, taking Philip Bolden's place, as Flint in the ABC superhero drama series Agents of S.H.I.E.L.D., Marcus in the PBS Kids Go series The Electric Company, Troy in the Nickelodeon sitcom Bella and the Bulldogs and Lorenzo in Netflix sitcom Mr. Iglesias.
+Tyson Coy Stewart (born June 24, 1998), also known under the stage name SWIM (formerly KOI) is an American actor, rapper, and singer.
+He had a role in the TBS sitcom Are We There Yet?, as Flint in the ABC superhero drama series Agents of S.H.I.E.L.D., Marcus in the PBS Kids Go! series The Electric Company, Troy in the Nickelodeon sitcom Bella and the Bulldogs and Lorenzo in Netflix sitcom Mr. Iglesias.

 He voiced Benson in the Netflix animated series Kipo and the Age of Wonderbeasts.

+In 2019, Stewart founded the hip-hop collective PartyOf2 (then known as Grouptherapy), alongside fellow former child actors Jadagrace, Tyrel Jackson Williams, and Elijah Johnson.

 Early life

 Stewart was born in Columbia, South Carolina.
 His interest in acting began after reciting lines from popular television series.
 He then joined a talent agency in Columbia, DeAbreu Modeling and Consulting, before playing Travis Younger in a stage production of A Raisin in the Sun.